cochrane/AsciidocEdit/README.md

 Note
 ====

-This app will be distributed free on the appstore when it is suitable for "publication".
+This app will be distributed on the appstore when it is suitable for "publication".
 Source code will remain here and the app can always be compiled from the source.